albertusjuan/meeting-minutes/README.md

 ### Adding a New LLM Provider

-The system currently uses DeepSeek (OpenAI-compatible API).
-To add another provider:

-1. Create a new class implementing the `LLMClient` protocol in `app/services/llm.py`
+Create a new class implementing the `LLMClient` protocol in `backend/app/services/llm.py`:
-2. Update `get_llm_client()` to include your provider

-Example for Anthropic:
 ```python
 class AnthropicLLMClient:
     async def summarize_meeting(self, transcript: MeetingTranscript) -> SummaryResponse: